Wesonga Dericks

 A Vision for the Future

-The path to economic prosperity in Sub-Saharan Africa is clear: it runs through the twin pillars of entrepreneurship and innovation.
-By nurturing these forces, the region can overcome its challenges and realize its full potential, creating a brighter future for all its people.
+The path to prosperity in Sub-Saharan Africa is clear - it rests on the twin pillars of entrepreneurship and innovation.

 Back to News and Updates